 The pictures provided by our reader are close ups of what we assume to be our reader’s hair.
 It is hard to make out any worms or larvae, but in some of the photos, one can make out some beige-colored specks, which we assume is the creature in question.
 Our reader states that she has almost lost all of her hair at this point, and she does not know if the worm is “eating” the hair itself “or sucking nutrients” from it.
 As previously mentioned, the worms have also been found in her dog’s fur, but she does not specify if the dog has also experienced more hair loss than what is common for a dog.

-The dilemma here is that while this worm is infesting our reader’s fabrics, her “leather carpet” and her refrigerator (for all of which we could name a few larvae that would be commonly found in these locations), it is these same larvae which are in our reader’s hair and her dog’s fur.
+The dilemma here is that while this worm is infesting our reader’s fabrics, her “leather carpet” and her refrigerator (for all of which we could name a few larvae that would be commonly found in these locations), it is unclear if these are the same larvae which are in our reader’s hair and her dog’s fur.
 If they are not the same, then we would be able to discuss the worms infesting her home, but it would not be our place to identify the one’s infesting her hair.
-This is because, as the larvae are giving our reader symptoms, namely hair loss, meaning they are likely parasites.
-For that reason, this query becomes medical in nature and we can thus not provide an identification of the worms.
+This is because, as the larvae are giving our reader symptoms, this situation is medical in nature and we can thus not provide an identification of the worms.
 Doing so would be tantamount to providing a diagnosis, which we are not qualified to do seeing as we are not medical professionals.
 What we can do is give our reader some advice as to where she can go to get a professional opinion on these larvae.

-Secondly, taking samples of the larvae to one’s local county extension office or to the entomology department at a nearby university might also be a good idea so that one can gather as many opinions on the identity of the larvae as possible.
+Finally, taking samples of the larvae to one’s local county extension office or to the entomology department at a nearby university might also be a good idea so that one can gather as many opinions on the identity of the larvae as possible.
 Doing this prior to a visit with a specialist might also help the specialist narrow down the suspects and reach a conclusion on the identity of the larva faster.
 Plus, if our reader brought samples of the worms from her home, as well as the ones from her hair, it may determine if the worms are one and the same, or not.

 In conclusion, provided the assumption that the worms infesting her home are not the same worms in her hair, the worms infesting our reader’s home are webbing clothes moth larvae.
-That said, we are not able to identify the larvae that are infesting this woman’s home, hair and dog.
+That said, we are not able to identify the larvae that are infesting this woman’s hair and dog.
 Given our lack of medical expertise, it would be a disservice to our reader if we even began to try to identify the critter, as any information given without qualification can be dangerous to those who use it.
 Regardless, we hope that our reader does seek medical help and that this issue is resolved quickly.
 Best of luck to her!